Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Experiments and Discussion

-The qualitative and quantitative results are shown in Fig. \ref{ablation_dehaze} and Table \ref{ablation-tb}, it demonstrates that HAAN achieves the best defogging performance in terms of visual effect and quantitative accuracy.
-As can be seen in Fig. \ref{ablation_dehaze}(b), the CycleGAN's results have the worst defogging performance, which have the serious color distortion and the texture details are completely lost.
-Compared to CycleGAN, we can see from Fig. \ref{ablation_dehaze}(c) that the texture information of the Cycle-Dehaze's results are restored better due to the VGG perceptual loss can preserve more image content.
 However, as shown in the zoom-in regions in Fig. \ref{ablation_dehaze}(c), the color board (1st row) and the sign (2nd row) are blurred.
-Fig. \ref{ablation_dehaze}(d) shows the results obtained by using HAAN without VGG perceptual losses.
+Fig. \ref{ablation_dehaze}(d) shows the results obtained by using QPC-Net without VGG perceptual losses.
 We can see that there is a significant amount of fog in the defogged results and the sign is also blurred.
 In addition, without using the proposed DC module, there is a serious chessboard phenomenon in some regions (\textit{e.g.}, the color board and the sign in Fig. \ref{ablation_dehaze}(e)).
 It demonstrates that the proposed DC module could help the network preserve richer image content and texture details.
-As shown in Fig. \ref{ablation_dehaze}(f), the defogged results generated by our HAAN without ASM module have color distortion phenomenon.
+As shown in Fig. \ref{ablation_dehaze}(f), the defogged results generated by our QPC-Net without ASM module have color distortion phenomenon.
 The reason is due to the atmospheric scattering model can guide the synthesizing network to generate a more natural foggy image to improve the mapping ability from foggy image domain to fogfree image domain.

-Finally, compared to the defogged results generated by our HAAN without HDA module (as shown in Fig. \ref{ablation_dehaze}(g)), our HAAN's results (as shown in Fig. \ref{ablation_dehaze}(h)) are clearer and more pleasing in visual effect.
-It demonstrates that HDA can fuse more contextual information from the layers to better recover the color-texture information of the defogged results.
+Finally, compared to the defogged results generated by our QPC-Net without HAG module (as shown in Fig. \ref{ablation_dehaze}(g)), our QPC-Net's results (as shown in Fig. \ref{ablation_dehaze}(h)) are clearer and more pleasing in visual effect.
+It demonstrates that HAG can fuse more contextual information from the layers to better recover the color-texture information of the defogged results.
 Moreover, the above analysis is also reflected in indicator NIQE.
-It can be seen from Fig. \ref{ablation_dehaze}, the NIQE values of our method are the smallest, followed by w/o VGG, w/o ASM, w/o DC, w/o HDA, Cycle-Dehaze \cite{cycle-dehazing} and CycleGAN \cite{zhu2017unpaired}.
+It can be seen from Fig. \ref{ablation_dehaze}, the NIQE values of our method are the smallest, followed by w/o VGG, w/o ASM, w/o DC, w/o HAG, Cycle-dehaze \cite{cycle-dehazing} and CycleGAN \cite{zhu2017unpaired}.
 This indicates that our method can achieve the best defogging performance.
-To further demonstrate the effectiveness of our HAAN, we quantitative compare on SOTS outdoor dataset for different configurations.
-As shown in Table \ref{ablation-tb}, our HAAN has the best values of PSNR and SSIM.
+To further demonstrate the effectiveness of our QPC-Net, we quantitative compare on SOTS \cite{RESIDE} outdoor dataset for different configurations.
+As shown in Table \ref{ablation-tb}, our QPC-Net has the best values of PSNR and SSIM.